Equilibrium for Wood Moisture Content

 In uncontrolled environments, these changes can represent potentially damaging conditions for wood as its natural interaction with its environment can mean rapid or extreme shifts in the wood’s moisture content (MC).
 As wood absorbs or releases water vapor from the air around it, not only does its MC change, but also so can its very dimensions.
 Cracks, splitting, finish failures, warping, cupping, crowning, gaps or adhesive failures can be a very real concern if changes are too drastic for the wood to gradually reach a balance with the humidity and temperature levels around it.
 In addition, different species will have different moisture change tolerances based on their own structural make-ups.

 All wood must be allowed to come to a state of balance with its environment in order to prevent moisture-related damage.
 This state of balance is called equilibrium moisture content, or EMC.

 Equilibrium is necessary for wood flooring, or indeed any wood product or furniture, to be at a MC level that is balanced with the humidity and temperature of the air around it.

 How can you help the flooring reach equilibrium?

 1. Schedule delivery after the job site is at service conditions.

-Even proximity to undried plaster or masonry can temporarily impact the moisture content of wood flooring.
+Even proximity to undried plaster or masonry can temporarily impact the MC of wood flooring.
 Be sure the wood flooring is allowed to come to complete equilibrium with the job site’s conditions before installing, and ideally, only installing when the space is at service conditions.

 2. Be sure subfloors are adequately dry.